dswah/pyGAM/README.md

 **Second derivative smoothing** is used by **default**, and ensures that the feature functions are not too wiggly.

 ## API
-pyGAM is intuitive and adheres to a familiar API:
+pyGAM is intuitive, modular, and adheres to a familiar API:

 ```python
 from pygam import LogisticGAM